 Figure 5 - Universal SATA 2nd SSD Hard Drive Caddy for DVD-ROM CD Optical Bay

 2. Upgrading to an M.2 SSD: For the ultimate performance boost, we also leveraged the M.2 Slot 3 connector.
-In our setup, we installed a 2 TB Apacer AS2280Q4 (PCIe 4.0 4x NVMe) TLC SSD (demonstrated in Figure 6 and 7).
-This M.2 SSD is a fantastic choice for experiencing lightning-fast boot times, application loading, and overall system responsiveness, which is especially beneficial for Proxmox and demanding VMs.
+In our setup, we installed a 2 TB Apacer AS2280Q4 (PCIe 4.0 4x NVMe) TLC SSD (shown in Figure 6 and 7).
+This M.2 SSD is a fantastic choice for experiencing lightning-fast boot times, application loading, and overall system responsiveness.

 Figure 6 - Apacer AS2280Q4 2TB SSD M.2 (PCIe 4.0 4x NVMe)